"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

-But we can help takes this further by going all out on the subject and target more related keywords within a single piece of content.
+But we can help take this further by going all out on the subject and targeting more related keywords within a single piece of content.

-Lets assume you’re writing about “what is blog commenting?”.
+Let’s assume you’re writing about “what is blog commenting?”.

 This is because you’re leaving nothing out of it.
 And writing 2000 or more words will become a pretty simple task.

-What you’re doing in essence is covering a blog theme instead of just writing about a sub-section of it.
+What you’re doing, in essence, is covering a blog theme instead of just writing about a sub-section of it.

 8 On-Page SEO Tools to Ease Your Task.